A MALL Geometry of Interaction Based on Indexed Linear Logic: GoI Interpretation

 \begin{proof}{} We prove (i) according to the cases of Proposition \ref{ltit}, since (ii) follows directly from (i) as follows: For a cut-free $\pi'$, $\sigma_{\nu'}$ is empty, hence $\ptEx{\nu_j}=\Mean{\nu'_j}$, where $\Mean{\nu'_j} \not = 0$ holds directly both from the construction of Definition \ref{endopartia} and from the non-collapsing assumption (\ref{noncollapse}).

 The invariance of (i) is direct by the yanking axiom in case 1, and by induction on the proof $\pi$ in cases 2 and 3: This proof method directly comes as an instance of the known method in the symmetric traced monoidal category modelling multiplicative GoI \cite{HS06}.
 Thus we prove the zero convergence for the diminution of $J$.
+The following crucial cases are those of the proof of Proposition \ref{ltit}.